Posted Jun 25th 2009 4:00PM by TMZ Staff

 Democrats tried to stall the move, storming from the chamber and turning out the lights, but the Republicans continued the session as the two Democrats joined with them to elect new leaders.

-Dean G. Skelos, a Long Island Republican, reclaimed the title of Senate majority leader.
+Quickly and without a numerical majority, Dean G. Skelos, a Long Island Republican, reclaimed the title of Senate majority leader.
 Mr. Espada was made Senate president.

 Both Mr. Espada and Mr. Monserrate said they would remain Democrats even as they work with Republicans to run the Senate.